 Support Your Colleagues

 Do you want to help support your fellow physicians going through their own struggles with wellbeing?
-The Medical Society and Alliance Foundation (MSAF) has created a fund for physician wellbeing.
-Your generous gift allows MSDC and MSAF to continue supporting those physicians in most need.
+The Healthy Physician Foundation exists to support MSDC's wellbeing and addiction programs.
+Your generous gift allows MSDC to continue supporting those physicians in most need.